noblakit01/PhotoCollectionView/README.md

 ```

 ### Manually
-- Drag and drop `PhotoCollectionView.swift` & `PhotoView.swift` files into your project
+- Drag and drop `PhotoCollectionView` folder into your project

 ## Usage